brianbrunner/brianbrunner.github.io/_posts/2014-03-31-python-requests.markdown

     response = urllib2.urlopen('http://example.org/')
     html = response.read()

-But once you start getting into more complicated things, you enter a world of increasingly complicated.
+But once you start getting into more complicated things, you enter a world that grows increasingly more painful.
 For example, a post request looks like this.

     import urllib
     import urllib2